-In February 2021, following its evaluation, with the assistance of Meridian, of the equity-based incentives for our executive officers, the compensation committee adopted a new long-term incentive program (LTIP) under the 2017 Omnibus Plan.
-As part of our annual compensation cycle, all of our NEOs were granted the following awards: (1) time-vesting stock options (representing 25% of the total target value of fiscal 2021 LTIP awards for each NEO), (2) time-vesting restricted stock units ("RSUs") (representing 25% of the total target value of fiscal 2021 LTIP awards for each NEO), and (3) performance-vesting restricted stock units ("PSUs") (representing the remaining 50% of the total target value of fiscal 2021 LTIP awards for each NEO).
+In February 2022, following its evaluation, with the assistance of Meridian, of the equity-based incentives for our executive officers, the compensation committee adopted a new long-term incentive program (LTIP) under the 2017 Omnibus Plan.
+As part of our annual compensation cycle, all of our NEOs, other than new hire or additional awards as noted below, were granted the following awards: (1) time-vesting restricted stock units ("RSUs") (representing 50% of the total target value of fiscal 2022 LTIP awards for each NEO), and (2) performance-vesting restricted stock units ("PSUs") (representing the remaining 50% of the total target value of fiscal 2022 LTIP awards for each NEO).
+Mr. VanDette was awarded RSUs on his date of hire in April 2022.
+In addition, Mr. Moore was granted additional RSUs in October 2022 in connection with his promotion.